The Best Backpacks for College That Suit a Range of Styles

 The Recon for women is contoured to match the shorter spinal curve of the female body, allowing the bottom of the backpack to rest just above the hips.
 It's made of durable nylon and has fleece-lined sleeves for both laptops (up to 15 inches) and tablets, as well as a comfortable padded back panel and injection-molded shoulder straps.
 It also offers good protection against water.

 The women's version of the Borealis has the same top-notch water-resistant coating, fleece-lined compartments for laptops and tablets, and handy sternum strap and waist belt as the unisex version.
 The main difference is in the shoulder straps.
 They are specifically contoured to fit a woman's smaller frame, making it more comfortable for extended wear.

-This is an excellent tech backpack with a padded pocket that lets you slide a 17-inch laptop in and secure it with an adjustable strap.
+This is an excellent tech backpack with a padded pocket that lets you slide a 17-inch laptop in.
 Ergonomically designed shoulder straps are padded for comfort, and the back is designed to allow air to circulate and not leave you sweaty.
 It also includes a top carry handle that is made of durable heavy-duty plastic.

 Like the Patagonia Refugio, the Recon features a padded raised laptop sleeve that fits a 15-inch computer and keeps the machine from taking a hit when the bag is put on the ground.
 The Recon also offers very comfortable shoulder straps and comes with a sternum strap and waist strap, though not a full hip belt.
 This pack performs well in the rain; it has a durable water-resistant coating, and the main compartment zippers have well-designed flaps to prevent leakage.